jurassic-c/Pynterface/docs/element.md

  - **tab_order**: The element's tab order.
 This is set automatically.
 Currently, overriding it will do nothing.

- - **onFocus**: A callback which is called when the element receives focus.
-This callback should accept two arguments:
- - - *elem*: This will be a reference to the element itself.
- - - *event*: A reference to the event which triggered the calling of the callback.

- - **onBlur**: A callback which is called when the element loses focus.
-This callback should accept two arguments:
- - - *elem*: This will be a reference to the element itself.
- - - *event*: A reference to the event which triggered the calling of the callback.

 Methods
 -------

  - **draw**(*self*, *events*): called by it's parent element when it's time to draw all of the UI elements.
 This function is designed to be overridden with your own functionality.

+ - **bind**(*self*, *event*, *callback*): Binds the specified callback to a specifed element event.
+Event definitions are located in Pynterface/events.py.
+The callback must accept as its only argument a reference to the event which triggered it.

  - **set_gui**(*self*, *gui*): Called automatically by it's parent element, it sets the gui object.